Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Lactase — helps breaks down lactose in dairy

-To help keep your GI system back on track, focus on eating nourishing foods high in fiber, essential vitamins and minerals, antioxidants and probiotics.
+To help keep your GI system back on track, focus on eating these gut health foods that are nourishing plus high in fiber, essential vitamins and minerals, antioxidants and probiotics.

 Here are some of the best foods to focus on when addressing gut health and gut lining health: